 - DOMS pain is not felt at rest.
 This is very different from other types of pain.
 You can use this fact to tell the difference between regular muscle soreness and something more serious like rhabdomyolysis.
 Pain felt when you are not moving is generally not a good thing.

 Lactic Acid And Muscle Soreness

 Lactic acid does not cause DOMS.
 This is one of the biggest myths in all of fitness.
-Lactate (not lactic acid) is built up inside the muscle during intense exercise.
-Its correlated with the burning feeling felt inside muscles during exercise.
+Lactic acid (also called lactate) is built up inside the muscle during intense exercise.
+It's associated with the burning feeling we feel inside muscles during exercise.

-I think the the lactic acid myth became popular I think because people confused muscle burning/pain during exercise with the pain they felt days later (DOMS).
+I think the the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
 The key point to remember is that muscle fatigue and delayed muscle soreness (DOMS) are two different things.

 Tart Cherry Juice

 If you are eating cherries, it appears that it takes at least 46 cherries per day to have an effect according to preliminary studies.
-Here is my review of Tart Cherry Juice for more info.

 How To Prevent DOMS